molin6/restaurantweb/Assignments/A1-Deploying to a VM.md

 ### Making the Website Public
 **In the VM:**
-- Configure Windows Defender Firewall to allow inbound rules for port 8000.
+- Configure Windows Defender Firewall(Advanced Settings) to allow inbound rules for port 8000.
 - This is a new inbound security rule in the Network Security Group to allow traffic on port 8000.

 **In the Azure Portal:**